andy-nguyen-dev/java-spring-boot-backend/README.md

-This project was created with https://start.spring.io/ and Intelij Idea.

-> To setup a similiar project:
+This Java Spring Boot backend project was created with https://start.spring.io/ and Intelij Idea.
+To setup a similiar project:
 >
-> Use that spring.io website to generate and download a Spring Boot project with whatever dependencies.
+> Go to https://start.spring.io/,  and generate a Spring Boot project with whatever dependencies.
+You'll be prompted to download the generated file.
-Then open up the zip file and extract your project folder.
-Then open up the Intelij application.
 >
-> File > New > Module From Existing Sources > Find and open your project folder
+> Download and open up the zip file.
+Then extract your project folder to wherever you keep your projects.

-> If you're working on a Windows PC, you'll need to download Git For Windows: https://git-scm.com/download/win
 >
+> Open up Intelij.
+>
+> File > New > Module From Existing Sources > Find and Open your project folder
+>
+> You should have a bootstrapped Java Spring Boot project that's ready to run.
+Refer to the "itShouldBeRunnable.png" image in this root directory.

+Windows PC setup (Optional)
+> Download Git For Windows: https://git-scm.com/download/win
+>
-> Then you can setup Intelij to use the Git terminal by default, to run Bash commands: https://stackoverflow.com/questions/21676150/setup-git-in-intellij-terminal
+> Default your terminal shell in Intelij, to use Git and run Bash commands: https://stackoverflow.com/a/29347211

-> Setting up Git version control instructions:
+Setting up Git version control instructions:
 >
 > Go to Github.com > New Repository > Inside "Repository Name", enter your project name.
 >